Article 1 – Name

 Works closely with local schools to determine where GHTA can make the greatest impact

 Collects monies for Kid’s Closet at monthly meetings (September – May)

 Handle scholarships given by GHTA including ensuring schools have the most current version of the application for students, collecting completed applications, forming a committee to review the scholarships and choose the recipients, notifying the students and local school(s) of the winners, and arranging time to award scholarships to students and get their photographs.
 Handle the press release stating scholarship winners.

 Helps determine the budget allocations for education.

-Maintain GHA website, Facebook and Twitter accounts throughout the month.
+Maintain GHTA website, Facebook and Twitter accounts throughout the month.
 Solicit updates/new members from Board at monthly meetings and post to one or all soon thereafter.

 Maintains PayPal account

-Disseminate (email) inquiries from GHA website to appropriate individual
+Disseminate (email) inquiries from GHTA website to appropriate individual